Guardians arrested for holding disabled man in chains

 28 Ottobre 2019

-Agrigento, October 28 - The two legal guardians of a mentally disabled man were arrested Monday for holding hm in chains near Agrigento in Sicily.
-They were arrested at the town of Naro.
+Agrigento, October 28 - The two legal guardians of a mentally disabled man were arrested Monday for holding him in chains near Agrigento in Sicily.
+The husband and wife, uncle and aunt of the 33-year-old, were arrested at the town of Naro.
 Prosecutor Luigi Patronaggio and his assistant Gloria Andreoli said the man had psychiatric issues.
-His name and age were not immediately available.
-Judicial sources said the pair may be charged with severe mistreatment.
+His name was not immediately available.
+Judicial sources said the pair have been charged with severe mistreatment and abduction.
 Police freed the man after getting wind of his detention.
+He was chained to a bed by the ankle.
+The chain was a metre long.

 LE RUBRICHE